 - Non-browser user-agents (as identified by the user-agent string in the header of a request)

 - Pre-fetch or browser pre-rendering traffic

-Sophisticated Invalid Traffic (SIVT) is more difficult to detect and requires advanced analytics and/or significant human intervention to analyze and identify.
+Sophisticated invalid traffic (SIVT), which is more difficult to detect and requires advanced analytics or significant human intervention to analyze and identify.
 Examples include:

-- Bots or scrapers masquerading as legitimate users
+- Bots or scrapers masquerading as legitimate consumsers

-- Hijacked devices (i.e. a device is altered to make non user-generated ad requests), hijacked sessions within hijacked devices, hijacked ad tags and hijacked creative
+- Hijacked devices (for example, a device that’s altered to make non-user-generated ad requests), hijacked sessions within hijacked devices, hijacked ad tags, and hijacked creative

 - Invalid proxy traffic